sodascience/metasyn/docs/source/developer.rst

 * ``name``: Name of the variable (column name).
 * ``type``: Type of variable
-* ``dtype``: This is the pandas dtype that the variable has to be converted back to.
+* ``dtype``: This is the polars dtype that the variable has to be converted back to.
 * ``prop_missing``: The proportion of values that are NA.
 * ``distribution``: The distribution that describes the variable.